Our mission is to promote the fellowship, education and training of members to enhance the image and professionalism of quarrying in New Zealand.

 - Coordinate for Branch Chairman to attend one IOQ Executive meeting per year.

-- To have continued representation in the governance of ExITO to ensure all education and training needs of IOQ members are met.
+- To have continued representation in the governance of MITO to ensure all education and training needs of IOQ members are met.

 - Co-operate with training organisations for the ongoing needs of industry and individuals for training courses particularly in respect of: